aaalgo/hyperv2hosts/README.md

   (https://learn.microsoft.com/en-us/windows-server/virtualization/hyper-v/supported-ubuntu-virtual-machines-on-hyper-v).
 - It might take a few second's delay for the IP address to be updated, so add some delay for the task execution.
-- Add "--name <your guest name>" to command line.